wuhanstudio/u8g2-arm-linux/README.md

 ## Run Examples

-Before running, you can check your I2C graphic devices using i2c-tools:
+Before running, you can check your I2C devices using i2c-tools:

 ```
 $ sudo apt-get install i2c-tools